kubeflow/website/README.md

 ## Quickstart

 Here's a quick guide to updating the docs.
-It assumes you're familiar with the GitHub workflow and you're happy to use the automated preview of your doc
+It assumes that you're familiar with the GitHub workflow and you're happy to use the automated preview of your doc
 updates: